Skip to Content

 Step Four: Make the Right Choice For You!

 Everyone has their own reason for choosing a major, and no major is “better” than another, despite what some may say.
 Your choice of major will help you develop knowledge and skills in a particular discipline, but it does not dictate your career or life path.There really is no right or wrong choice, as long as you come to the decision that you are most comfortable with.
-Students will meet with advisors to complete their PDF Course Selection Form (due Friday, April 21, 2023).
+Students will meet with advisors to complete their Choice of Major Form (due Tuesday, April 23, 2024).

 Additional Resources